Holistic Gum Disease therapy

 Stages of Periodontal Diseases

-The Stages of periodontal diseases range from simple gum inflammation or redness to severe gum disease that results in major damage to the soft tissue and bone that support the teeth.
+The Stages of periodontal disease range from simple gum inflammation or redness to severe gum disease that results in major damage to the soft tissue and bone that support the teeth.
 In the worst cases, teeth are lost.

-stages of gum disease & pocket depth
+gum disease pocket depth

 Gingivitis